alexandru-elisei/moodle-tool_uploadcourse-categorypatch/README.md

 As an alternative, you can also download the zip file and extract it to the same location, then apply the patch as above.

-If you are cloning the git repository, keep in mind that this also creates a .git directory.
+If you are cloning the git repository, keep in mind that followind the instructions will create the moodle-tool_uploadcourse-categorypatch directory.

 #### Usage
 When uploading courses from a csv file (from Site administration -> Courses -> Upload courses), the categories specified in the field category_path will be automatically created if they do not exist.